cardioedgenie-deep/Cardio-Edge_sih-26215/preprocessing/model/training/README.md

 # Model Training

-This folder contains the scripts and documentation related to training the ECG arrhythmia classification model.
+This folder contains the scripts and documentation related to developing and evaluating the AI model for ECG abnormality and arrhythmia classification.

-## Training Pipeline
+## Model Development Pipeline

-1. Load ECG dataset
+1. Use public ECG datasets
-2. Preprocess ECG signals
-3. Prepare training and validation data
+2. Prepare ECG data for model development
-4. Train the neural network
+3. Process ECG signals
+4. Explore suitable AI models for ECG classification
-5. Evaluate model performance
+5. Evaluate ECG classification performance
-6. Save the trained model
+6. Prepare the selected model for Edge-AI / TensorFlow Lite deployment

+## Evaluation

+The model development process focuses on ECG classification and validation using performance measures such as:

+- Accuracy
+- Sensitivity
+- Specificity
+- F1-score

+## Deployment

+The selected lightweight model is intended for local inference on the Raspberry Pi 3 using TensorFlow Lite.

-Training scripts and configuration files will be added here as development progresses.
+Training scripts, model configurations, evaluation results, and related files will be added here as development progresses.